a-poor/requests/README.md

 _created by Austin Poor_

-A simple requests library written in Go.
+A quick and easy HTTP request library written in Go.